River Laune Crozier: Dating

 It is dated to the late 11th century and is not thought to have been reworked.
 Its origin is uncertain; it is likely to have been made at Aghadoe Cathedral (est. 939 AD by Finian Lobhar (St. Finian the Leper) and one of the most prominent ecclesiastical foundations in the county), but is recorded in the Irish annals as held at the nearby abbey on Innisfallen island (Faithlinn's island).

-The art historian Griffin Murray describes it as "probably broadly contemporary with the earliest stone church on the island and obviously relates a period of wealth and investment in the monastery at the time.
+The art historian Griffin Murray describes it as "probably broadly contemporary with the earliest stone church on the island and obviously relates to a period of wealth and investment in the monastery at the time.
 It was of great significance to the community, as ... the staff of office of the abbot and handed on from one abbot to the next.
 It symbolised the power of the founding saint of the monastery, St Finian, and by association the power of the abbot and the monastery itself."